 D-2 Diverter Valve 3-Way

-The D-2 Diverter Valve places the Gemco Spherical Disc Valve in a ‘Y’ junction that allows the valve to select a product feed from one of the two inputs, or to direct one incoming stream of material to either of the two outlets.
+The D-2 Diverter Valve places the Gemco Spherical Disc Valve in a ‘Y’ junction that allows the valve to select a product feed from one of the two inputs or to direct one incoming stream of material to either of the two outlets configured in a Y, inverted Y, or vertically with a side port at 90 degrees.
 The standard D-2 valve is constructed of 316 stainless steel, but it can be made from any weldable alloy.
-The two ports can be positioned at 30 degrees, 45 degrees, or 60 degrees off the center-line of the third port.
-Typical Diverter applications include bypass valves or diverting flow of material to two packaging stations in a continuous process.
-The two ports can be positioned at 30 degrees, 45 degrees, or 60 degrees off the center-line of the third port.
+Typical Diverter applications include bypass valves or diverting material flow to two packaging stations in a continuous process.

 Product Features